API Documentation

 The type of information returned by a query is determined by the remainder of the URL.
 The following options are available:

-You can generate URLs to query the database using the Query Database page.
+You can generate valid URLs for the API using the manual interface.

 Response formats

-The API currently supports XML and JSON response formats.
-XML is returned by default or when ".xml" is appended to URLs.
-JSON is selected by appending ".json" to URLs.
+The API supports XML, JSON and JSONP response formats.
+XML is returned by default or when “.xml” is appended to URLs.
+JSON is obtained by appending “.json” to URLs.
+JSONP is obtained by appending “.json” and a query parameter named “callback” which must specify a valid Javascript function name or object property function reference.
+For example:

 XML responses conform to the Ergast Motor Racing XML Schema.